Computational mechanics

 These look a lot like the sufficient statistics of exponential families, which we presumably recover for sufficiently nice models.

-Quibble: It feels off to me to talk about this first and foremost of this conditional independence property as informational.
-Sure, \(I(\overrightarrow{X}_t; R_t \mid S_t)=0\) is an information-theoretic condition, but there are many other ways of expressing conditional independence which don’t incline us to worry about estimating entropies and mutual informations, which are notoriously cursed, and have all kinds of stupid problems when the models are not perfect, which in practice we often wish to circumvent.
+Quibble: It feels off to me to talk about this, first and foremost, in terms of this conditional independence property as informational.
+Sure, \(I(\overrightarrow{X}_t; R_t \mid S_t)=0\) is an information-theoretic condition, but there are plenty of other ways of expressing conditional independence that don’t make us think about estimating entropies and mutual information, which are notoriously cursed and come with all kinds of annoying problems when our models aren’t perfect—problems we often want to circumvent in practice.

 From this point on, I have use the LLM a lot without adequate verification.
 Read on at your peril.